papis/papis/doc/source/importing.rst

     }

-  then ``papis-zotero`` will interpret the path of the ``FILE`` entry as a relative path, so you should run the command where this relative path makes sense.
+  then ``papis-zotero`` will interpret the path of the ``FILE`` entry as a relative path, so you should run the command from where this relative path makes sense.

 Importing from zotero sqlite file